-- 4. Member does not have other pre-existing eye conditions or complicating systemic diseases that is expected to eventually lead to irreversible vision loss and prevent the full benefit of the requested Luxturna treatment - 5.
-Member has NOT previously been in ANY of the following: - a.
-Enrolled in clinical trials of gene therapy for retinal dystrophy RPE65 mutations - b.
-Treated with gene therapy for retinal dystrophy in the requested/intended treatment eye(s); Previous subretinal administration of a gene therapy vector, or voretigene into the operative eye - c.
-Prescribed for use in combination with other gene therapy in the requested/intended treatment eye(s)
+4. Member does not have other pre-existing eye conditions or complicating systemic diseases that is expected to eventually lead to irreversible vision loss and prevent the full benefit of the requested Luxturna treatment.

+- 5. Member has NOT previously been: [ALL] - a.
+Enrolled in clinical trials of gene therapy for retinal dystrophy RPE65 mutations; AND - b.
+Treated with gene therapy for retinal dystrophy in the requested/intended treatment eye(s); Previous subretinal administration of a gene therapy vector, or voretigene into the operative eye; AND - Prescribed for use in combination with other gene therapy in the requested/intended treatment eye(s)